Adding moulding to a kitchen island is an easy, inexpensive way to upgrade a builder grade island.

 See how the bottom of the island has two boards instead of one?
-This is so that the crown moulding piece at the bottom has something to nail into, and is built out to look more elegant.
+This is so that the baseboard trim piece at the bottom has something to nail into, and is built out to look more elegant.

-When that was finished, I cut the crown moulding piece for the bottom of the kitchen island.
+When that was finished, I cut the baseboard trim piece for the bottom of the kitchen island.

 Cutting the mitered sides was actually super hard with my DeWalt miter saw (which doesn’t make sense to me, because that is actually what it is meant to do).
 Even though I watched several videos and think of myself as a fairly smart person, I just couldn’t figure it out.
 So, I pulled out my handy Stanley miter box, that comes with a hand saw, and used the preset guides to cut a perfect mitered edge.